YordanGeorgiev/qto/doc/md/system_guide_doc.md

 ## 2. THE QTO SYSTEM INFRASTRUCTURE
-This section describes the current system infrastructure
+This section describes the current system infrastructure.